 Whilst we know you through your writing – care to share with those at home the details of your other creative endeavours… if any?!

-I post all of my creative stuff through my “Noise Gauge” blog, which includes drawings, writings and paintings.
+I post most of my creative stuff online, which includes drawings, writings and paintings.

 Some of them are part of what I call my “psychotic archives.”
 Works that I made when I was experiencing psychotic symptoms, some created while in hospital.
 I’ve collected all of my medical case notes, medication packets and have archived key objects and documents from the time.